CoffeeVampir3/Graphify/Readme.md

     }
 ```

 Make sure to drag your GraphController into the executor, this will make the executor try to execute your graph up to four steps.

-Wiki *coming soon* (TM)
+See the wiki for complete documentation.